 Constant suffering from back or neck pain isn't something you have to live with.
 Now there's a highly effective, proactive and pain-free treatment that can eliminate the pain associated with degenerative joint disease and bulging/herniated discs.
 Spinal Decompression Therapy is the leading non-surgical alternative to traditional treatments such as medication and surgical procedures.

 We recommend Metagenics brand supplements.
 Please visit our nutritional supplements website for additional information and to register with us!

-Complimentary consultations are available in both our Yardley, PA and Lawrenceville, NJ offices for spinal pelvic stabilizers (orthotics).
+Complimentary consultations are available for spinal pelvic stabilizers (orthotics).
 Ask one of our doctors for more information.

 The goals of physical therapy are to restore or achieve optimal movement and function and to relieve pain.
 Our physical therapist, Bryan Haig, MSPT, is specially trained to improve movement and function, relieve pain, and expand your movement potential.
 Through evaluation and individualized treatment programs, Bryan can help both treat existing problems and provide preventive health care for people with a variety of needs.